ahrjarrett/algos_ds/day4/readme.md

 tree.deleteMin()
 ```

+#### Edge Cases for Delete Min/Max

-But are we solving for when the minimum value is also the root node?
+1. But are we solving for when the minimum value is also the root node?
 What if we had a BST of this structure:

 ```
 bst =